GO-Science - Science Cafe - Bonehenge

 GO-Science to host a free Science Cafe focusing on the Bonehenge Project on September 26th from 6-8 p.m. at McCurdy's Restaurant on Atlantic Beach, N.C.
 Participants will be given a behind the scenes look at the recent sperm whale stranding and what it means for our wildlife and cultural history.

-Atlantic Beach, NC -- (ReleaseWire) -- 09/15/2011 --On September 26th from 6:00 p.m. to 8:00 p.m. at McCurdy's, located at 505 Atlantic Beach Cswy., Atlantic Beach, NC 28512, GO-Science will host Keith Rittmaster at the next Science Café.
+Morehead City, NC -- (ReleaseWire) -- 09/21/2011 --On September 26th from 6:00 p.m. to 8:00 p.m. at McCurdy's, located at 505 Atlantic Beach Cswy., Atlantic Beach, NC 28512, GO-Science will host Keith Rittmaster at the next Science Café.
 Keith will be exploring the Bonehenge Project that has just recently provided exciting insight into sperm whales as part of our coastal wildlife and cultural history.

 On a cold winter day in January 2004, someone called Keith to report a live stranded sperm whale on the beach at Cape Lookout.
 By the time he arrived the whale had died.
 After measuring, photographing, and taking samples from the fresh carcass, he buried it for 4 years.
 He is now preparing the bones for rearticulation and display.
 During Keith's Science Café presentation, he will discuss sperm whales as part of our wildlife and cultural history, and the process of building a skeletal display of a large whale.